remipichon/manifmaker/README.md

 Make sure the version you are updating to is available on the Docker hub.

-* update REPO/production/docker-compose.yml (or docker-compose-preproduction.yml)base image of manifmaker service
+* update REPO/production/docker-compose.yml (or docker-compose-preproduction.yml) base image of manifmaker service

          manifmaker:
-                image: 'assomaker/manifmaker:0-10-0-activity'
+                image: 'assomaker/manifmaker:0-10-0'
 * commit your changes
 * create a MR to
-   * deploy branch to deploy on preproduction (will also rebuild the image)
+   * __deploy__ branch to deploy to preproduction (will also build and push the image)
-   * production branch to deploy to production (will not rebuild the image)
+   * __production__ branch to deploy to production (will not build the image)

 <a id="backup-data" name="backup-data"></a>
 ## Backup data